Updates

 Feature Magic Patterns Alloy Bolt v0 Lovable Figma Make

-Capture Existing Product Chrome extension capture ✓ One-click capture Chrome extension capture
+Capture Existing Product Chrome extension import of existing websites and UI ✓ One-click capture Chrome extension capture

 No Design Skills Required Developer-focused Developer-focused Figma experience needed